School of Computer Science Intranet

 I'm a senior lecturer in the School of Computer Science at Manchester University.
 I previously worked as a lecturer in the Department of Computer Science at Cardiff University.
 Prior to that, I worked as a Research Fellow at Aberdeen University, where I also gained my PhD.
 I graduated from the University of Kent at Canterbury with a BSc in Computer Science in 1990.

 I am a member of the Information Management Research Group.
 My main area of interest is in the evolution of data-intensive systems - systems in which multiple software applications must cooperate in the management and use of large amounts of persistent data.
-Amongst other things, I am currently fascinated by the problems caused by poor data quality, in the use of workflow technologies in data integration, and in the evolution of data semantics in the form of business rules.
+Amongst other things, I am currently fascinated by behaviour driven development (especially as linked with the management of data or business rules), the problems caused by poor data quality, end-user-oriented techniques for low-cast, fast data integration, and in the evolution of data semantics in the form of business rules.
 Verification of correct program behaviour after change is another major strand of my work.

 For details of my publications, follow the link in the sidebar or check my DBLP entry.